Pasifika Festival

-The Pasifika Festival is a Pacific Islands-themed festival held annually in Western Springs Reserve, Auckland, New Zealand.
+The Pasifika Festival is a festival celebrating Pasifika New Zealanders and their pan-cultural identity, held annually in Western Springs Reserve, Auckland.
 Celebrated since 1993, it is the largest festival of its type in the world and attracts over 200,000 visitors every year.

 The event is owned and hosted by Auckland Council.

 The festival presents a wide variety of cultural experiences, including traditional cuisine and performances from Samoa, Tonga, Cook Islands, Fiji, Niue, Tahiti, Tokelau, Tuvalu, Kiribati and the Tangata Whenua (New Zealand Māori).

 History

 Beginnings

 The original driving force behind the festival was a secretary of the South Pacific Forum, Roy Vaughan.
 His idea to create an event to celebrate the cultures of the South Pacific came to realisation in February 1991 when he showed his proposal to several high-ranking officials of South Pacific nations: Cook Islands Consul General Bill Te Ariki, Papua New Guinea Consul General Alister Martin and others.
 Initially the festival was supposed to take place in Central Auckland.
 The newly formed South Pacific Island Nation Development Agency accumulated feedback from the community and changed the location to Western Springs a week and a half before the event; Western Springs was supported by the mayor, Les Mills, and the City Council.

-The first Pasifika Festival was held 6-12 March 1993; its community day was visited by 30,000 people.
+The first Pasifika Festival was held 6–12 March 1993; its community day was visited by 30,000 people.
 The scope of the festival broadened at the very first event as several Micronesian and Melanesian groups chose to participate.
 Despite some initial scepticism and remarks on lack of representation in an evaluation report delivered by Nancy Sheehan, overall it was successful.
 The festival was awarded the Creative New Zealand Creative Places Award next year.

 Annual events were held for the first four years without significant change.
 In 1997, after a reorganisation, Auckland City Council encapsulated the Pasifika committee and the support from the South Pacific Island Nation Development Agency became redundant.
 After that, the new event coordinator Pitsch Leiser worked towards making the festival sustainable during the two years he was involved with it.
 From that time onwards visitor numbers started to grow rapidly.